 打扰你一下，请问现在几点了？ (dǎ rǎo nǐ yī xià, qǐng wèn xiàn zài jǐ diǎn le?)
 Excuse me, what is the time?

 不用谢 (bú yòng xiè) You’re welcome / Don’t mention it

 不用谢 literally translates to mean ‘no need for thanks’.
 This is one of the most commonly used responses to ‘谢谢’ (xiè xie) or ‘thank you’.
 The idea that saying thank you is really not necessary is really emphasized with this phrase, especially when you consider the western reply, ‘you’re welcome’

 哪里哪里！ (nǎ lǐ nǎ lǐ) you’re too kind / you flatter me

 A respected and polite quality that a Chinese person should have is modesty.
 You never accept flattery willingly (by saying 谢谢), but by using 哪里哪里 (nǎ lǐ nǎ lǐ) which means ‘where? where?’
 In other words “Where is the person with these qualities, as it cannot possibly be me.”

 没关系 (méi guān xi) It doesn’t matter

-The bigram 关系 (guān xi) is probably best known for its meaning for ‘relationship’, but in this case, it means ‘concern’ or ‘affect’. 没关系 (méi guān xi) translates to something like ‘there’s no concern’ or ‘there’s no affect’.
+The bigram 关系 (guān xi) is probably best known for its meaning as ‘relationship’, but in this case, it means ‘concern’ or ‘affect’. 没关系 (méi guān xi) translates to something like ‘there’s no concern’ or ‘there’s no effect’.

 谢谢你帮我。 (xiè xie nǐ bāng wǒ) Thank you for your help.